fcamara7/GeneidTRAINerDocker/README.md

 git clone https://github.com/fcamara7/GeneidTRAINerDocker.git

+## **In order to run geneidTRAINer you must have docker installed on your machine**

-You must also have a recent version of docker installed in your system (https://docs.docker.com/install/).
+You must have a recent version of docker installed in your system (https://docs.docker.com/install/).

 Once docker is installed in you system and in order build the docker container GeneidTRAINerDocker type the following: